 In an unusual historical twist, Lord Maclean served closely with several other influential future leaders of Great Britain—including Dr. Robert Runcie, future Archbishop of Canterbury and Viscount Willie Whitelaw, future Home Secretary and Leader of the House of Lords.1a Lord Maclean also served with two brothers who were famous cricketers, John and George Mann of the Mann Brewing family; they would become his closest friends.1d John introduced his sister, Elizabeth Mann, to Lord Maclean while they were both training in London.
 The two quickly fell in love.
 When Lord Maclean asked Elizabeth’s father for his daughter’s hand in marriage, he gladly granted it but requested that they wait to marry until she was 18.
 In June of 1941, the Saturday after her 18th birthday, Lord Maclean and Elizabeth Mann were married in the Guards Chapel.1d

 On the 2nd of February in 1949, Lord Maclean resigned his commission and retired from the Army.4 He settled into life as a highland farmer on Mull bringing agriculture, sheep and highland cattle back to the grounds surrounding Duart Castle.
-Not long after his return to Duart he accepted an invitation to oversee regional Scouts as District Commissioner of the Western Isles.
+Not long after his return to Duart he accepted an invitation to oversee regional Scouts as District Commissioner of the Western Isles—where in 1924, he was a Cub Scout.
 Lord Maclean reluctantly accepted his first public office1g and before long he would the man leading the modernization of Scouting.

 Scouting proved to be the soil where Lord Maclean’s leadership blossomed on the national scene, and it did not go unnoticed by the Royal Household.
 In 1970 Lord Cameron Cobbold invited Lord Maclean to consider the senior position in the Royal Household.1h The invitation was accepted, and Lord Maclean was recommended for appointment to the position of Lord Chamberlain.
 Lord Maclean received only a two-week crash course from Lord Cobbold in the day-to-day running of the Lord Chamberlain’s office.1h

-In order to carry out the duties as the Monarch’s emissary to the House of Lords and Chancellor of the Royal Victorian Order (the Sovereign's personal order of chivalry),1h Lord Maclean had to be raised to Life Peer; and thus on the 30th of November in 1971, Lord Maclean was invested as a Knight Grand Cross in the Royal Victorian Order.12 The next day (December 1, 1971) he was appointed Lord Chamberlain15 by Queen Elizabeth II.
+In order to carry out the duties as the Monarch’s emissary to the House of Lords and Chancellor of the Royal Victorian Order,1h Lord Maclean was raised to Life Peer on the 30th of November in 1971 and invested as a Knight Grand Cross in the Royal Victorian Order.12 The next day he was appointed Lord Chamberlain15 by Queen Elizabeth II.

-As Lord Chamberlain, it was Lord Maclean’s responsibility to ensure that all ceremonial and public functions went well.1h The office of the Lord Chamberlain is also responsible for interacting with the House of Lords; the Lord Chamberlain himself serves as Chancellor of the Royal Victorian Order signing warrants on behalf of the Monarch.1h Lord Maclean also oversaw a wide range of other Household responsibilities including the Royal Collection of Art, the Crown Jewels, the Queen’s Swans, the Master of the Queen’s Music, and personally handled matters of protocol for foreign dignitaries visiting the queen.1a The day-to-day operations of the Lord Chamberlain's office was handled by the Comptroller of the Household.1h
+As Lord Chamberlain, it was Lord Maclean’s responsibility to ensure that all ceremonial and public functions went well.1h The office of the Lord Chamberlain interacts with the House of Lords; the Lord Chamberlain himself serves as Chancellor of the Royal Victorian Order signing warrants on behalf of the Monarch.1h Lord Maclean also oversaw a wide range of other Household responsibilities including the Royal Collection of Art, the Crown Jewels, the Queen’s Swans, the Master of the Queen’s Music, and protocol matters for foreign dignitaries visiting the Queen.1a Day-to-day operations of the Lord Chamberlain’s office were handled by the Comptroller of the Household.1h

 Royal weddings were the purview of the Lord Chamberlain’s office.
 Lord Maclean orchestrated the wedding of Princess Anne to Captain Mark Phillips in 1973, which was the first major royal ceremony to be broadcast on television.1i A decade later, Lord Maclean would orchestrate the biggest media event ever staged at the time, the wedding of the Prince Charles to the Lady Diana Spencer in 1981.